Swordiforge/RLSwordigo/Baubles.md

 Effects: Avoiding lava and immunity\
 You will get 2 seconds of immunity and will be bounced off lava if you have this ring and you step on lava.

+## Magic Pendant
+This pendant can be obtained by killing the Deadly Mage in Frozen Temple, and getting a rare 1/50 chance.
+This Pendant is considered one of the rarest Baubles due to the insane grinding, and luck required.

+Effects: Whenever you pickup a mana orb, your mana instantly jumps to max.
+> [!NOTE]
+> This Pendant paired with RLSwordigo's abilities is *very* overpowered.